-When I started working from home, my 2nd daughter is only 7.5 months old.
-The age where they start to climb, explore and get busy.
-Working around her schedule was not a big problem since both my daughters have started their routine since young.
-But as you know it, a child being a child, does not really go by the book, so after a few trial and errors, I discovered quite a number of ways on how I can work successfully (most of the time) from home with a toddler.
+When I start to work from home with kids, my 2nd daughter is only 7.5 months old.
+The age when they start to climb, explore and get busy.
+Working around her schedule was not a big problem since both my daughters started their routines at young.
+But as you know, a child being a child does not really go by the book, so after a few trials and errors, I discovered quite a number of ways on how I can work successfully (most of the time) from home with a toddler.

 Set an alarm and determine your working hours.